 The wild Dallol landscape is the result of ongoing geological processes, which means Dallol is an extremely dynamic landscape, with new springs and salt formations arising continuously.
 Although similar in appearance to colourful springs of America’s Yellowstone National Park, Dallol’s colours arise from inorganic, geological processes, rather than biological ones.

 The intense heat of the Danakil Depression, combined with the extreme concentrations of salts, potash, and other minerals in the hot springs makes Dallol prime research ground for poly extremophile microbes, which may hold clues as to how life began on Earth, and how life might exist on other planets like Mars.

 The vast majority of excursions into the Danakil Depression commence at the Tigrayan town of Mekele where you meet your group and pile into the sturdy Toyota Landcruisers that carry you into the desert in convoy.
 Your exact route will depend on whether you’re visiting Dallol on day one, or whether you’ll first be stopping at Erta Ale.

-Ethiopia’s fantastic domestic flight network makes it easy to access Mekele from all major towns in the North of Ethiopia, or via a connecting flight from Addis if you’re coming up from the South.
+Ethiopia’s comprehensive domestic flight network makes it easy to access Mekele from all major towns in the north of Ethiopia, or via a connecting flight from Addis if you’re coming up from the south.
 It’s a 3-4 hour drive from Mekele to the Danakil that begins on asphalt and ends on lava.
 Typical excursions into the Danakil last 3-4 days, all of which is done by vehicle, traversing roads, deserts, and salt pans.